 Objective assessment is a computational model that predicts video quality automatically (i.e. without test subjects) and can be used to optimize algorithms and parameter settings.
-It has three basic categories: with full reference, with reduced reference, and with no reference - depending on the availability of the original video [5].
+It has three basic categories: with full reference, with reduced reference, and with no reference depending on the availability of the original video [5].

 II.
-MVQP PROJECT FOR LTE PHASE 1
+MVQP PROJECT FOR LTE

 An important issue related to mobile devices that is not yet fully addressed is the ability to predict video streaming quality over a Long Term Evolution (LTE) network.
 There are some objective methods available for evaluation of video streaming quality over Wi-Fi networks [6].
-The MVQP project introduces a new method for predicting the quality of video streaming over User Diagram Protocol (UDP) through an LTE cellular network.
-The proposed MVQP method is divided into two phases.
-The MVQP Phase 1 is explained in [7] and [8].
-This paper builds upon the work presented in [7, 8].
-Fig.1 shows the MVQP phase 1.
+The MVQP project introduces a novel method for predicting the quality of video streaming over User Diagram Protocol (UDP) through an LTE cellular network.
+The MVQP measures cellular network parameters using only smart phone which eliminates the future needs for expensive receivers.
+The MVQP method is divided into two phases as shown in Figure 1.